surendra-kushwaha/postal-20181229175456747/README.md

 1. [Install Node.js][]
 2. cd into this project's root directory
 3. Run `npm install` to install the app's dependencies
+4. Run `npm install -g yarn` to download the yarn package manager
-4. Run `npm run build` to build the app's artifacts
+4. Run `yarn build` to build the app's artifacts
-5. Run `npm run start` to start the app
+5. Run `yarn start` to start the app
 6. Access the running app in a browser at <http://localhost:3000>
 [Install Node.js]: https://nodejs.org/en/download/